 Sailing past the island of Lombok to explore Sumbawa means our trip now has brought you to Islamic islands.
 You do not only see a change in the beautiful scenery, but also in the people.
 Gone are the statues to make place to colorful mosques.
 The Muslims inhabiting the islands we visit are very welcoming and used to tourists, but it is still recommended to respect their beliefs by covering shoulders, cleavage and thighs.

-The Alor Archipelago are a bit different as the islands visited are populated by a Christian majority.
-Even though a transit via Bali is necessary and grants you the opportunity of a quick immersion in Hinduism, Christianism would be the main religion encountered from the departure and throughout the trip.
+The Alor Archipelago is a bit different as the islands are populated by a Christian majority.
+Even though a transit via Bali is necessary and grants you the opportunity of a quick immersion in Hinduism.
+Christianism would be the main religion encountered from the departure and throughout the trip.
 In the Pantar Strait, villages and churches built along the hill sides offer you a picturesque view from the sea.
 However, Maumere is the main port for the island of Flores, so you can also notice a few mosques, as well as in Kalabahi bay, which is a main hub for the island of Alor Kecil.
 Here too, the diversity of Indonesia is unmistakable.

 Onboard, our crew also comes from diverse backgrounds, islands and religions.
-It is a beautiful thing to see this young Indonesian country united through our crew, of all ages and backgrounds, who live and work with each other 24/7.
+It is a beautiful thing to see this country united through our crew, of all ages and backgrounds, who live and work with each other 24/7.
 While most of our staff follow Islam, we also have a few Balinese Hindus onboard.
 Although some of our crew don’t have the best understanding of the English language, striking a conversation with them and asking them about their beliefs and origins is the best way to discover more about Indonesia.
 Who best to teach you about this incredible place than the locals?
 Keep an open mind and take a journey of knowledge on top of having the trip of a lifetime on and under the Indonesian waters.